vertikon/mcp-fulfillment-ops/README.md

 - The **Model Context Protocol (MCP)** community
 - Anthropic for the MCP specification
-- All contributors and users of MCP-HULK
+- All contributors and users of mcp-fulfillment-ops

 ---